Electronic Aids for Daily Living

 - Flipper Big Button: Controls your TV and cable or over-the-air DTV box with only one remote.
 With only five buttons, this universal remote is perfect for someone looking for simplicity.

-- Jumbo Universal: 11 inches long, 5 inches wide, with large buttons controls up to eight devices, available at Walgreens and Amazon.com
+- Jumbo Universal: 11-inches long and 5-inches wide with large buttons controls up to eight devices.
+Available at Walgreens and Amazon.com.

-- Tek Partner Universal: 5 1/2 inches by 8 1/2 inches, buttons are 3/4 inches in size; lighted keyboarduses 4 AAA batteries.
-Also it has a shape designed to sit well on your thigh.
+- Tek Partner Universal: This remote is 5-inches by 8-inches in size, and its buttons are 3/4 of an inch in size.
+The lighted keyboard uses 4 AAA batteries.
+It also has a shape designed to rest on your thigh.

 Television Remote Controls: Switch-Operated TV Remotes